dossgollin-lab/climate-data/README.md

 will mount the RDF to `$HOME/RDF` for user `jd82`.
 If you copy and paste, be aware that this documentation doesn't make very clear that you need to change the `uid`.
+You can find this with the `id` command.

 ### Running codes